 Drizzled with the garlicky lemon and sumac dressing, this quick citrus salad makes the perfect side to my baked chicken drumsticks or pan-seared or poached salmon, or protein of your choice for an easy dinner…and you get a nice boost of vitamin C while you’re at it!

-Here’s what you’ll need to make this fennel orange salad:
+Here’s what you’ll need to pick up at the store!

-- Navel oranges – peeled and thinly sliced into rounds.
-(See my tips below for how to slice an orange!)
-You can also use other types of sweet citrus that’s in season – such as tangerines or clementines – instead.
-If you decide to use these smaller options, you will need to separate them into segments instead of slicing them into rounds
+- Navel oranges.
+Peeled and thinly sliced into rounds.
+You can also use other types of sweet citrus—such as tangerines or clementines.
+If you decide to use these smaller options, separate them into segments instead of slicing them into rounds

-- Spring mix or other salad greens – a bag of spring mix is a convenient thing to use here, but if you like to mix your own, you can use baby spinach or kale with some peppery arugula
+- Spring mix or other salad greens.
+It’s OK to use a shortcut!
+A 5-ounce bag of mixed greens is a convenient thing to use here, but if you like to mix your own, combine baby spinach or kale with some peppery arugula

-In keeping with the citrus theme, this fennel and orange salad is best tossed in a light dressing made with fresh lemon juice and good extra virgin olive oil (similar to my ladolemono Greek dressing) and seasoned very simply so that it does not clash or take away from the freshness of the salad.
-Here is what I used to make the dressing:
+In keeping with the citrus theme, this fennel and orange salad is best tossed in a light dressing made with fresh lemon juice and good extra virgin olive oil (similar to my ladolemono Greek dressing) and seasoned very simply so that it doesn’t detract from the freshness of the salad.

-- Extra virgin olive oil – I like our Spanish extra virgin olive oil in this dressing–it is a moderately intense oil with fruity undertones and a slight peppery finish
+- Extra virgin olive oil.
+I like our Spanish extra virgin olive oil in this dressing; it is a moderately intense oil with fruity undertones and a slight peppery finish.
+It’s one of my favorites for homemade salad dressing.

-- Fresh lemon juice – Use the juice of a large lemon
+- Fresh lemon juice.
+I use the juice from one large lemon.

-- Minced garlic – 2 cloves add just the right amount of garlicky goodness
+- Garlic.
+Two minced garlic cloves add just the right amount of heat to balance the sweetness of the oranges.

-- Sumac – Sumac is a tangy and earthy spice made from ground sumac berries.
-It has a subtle flavor that is reminiscent of lemons, making it the perfect choice for this citrus salad!
+- Sumac is a tangy and earthy spice made from ground sumac berries.
+It’s a little sour, which makes it the perfect choice for this citrus salad!
+Read our guide to sumac to learn more about this common Mediterranean spice.

 - Assemble the salad.
 Add 2 cups spring mix (or other salad greens of your choice) to a large bowl.
 Add 1 small thinly sliced bulb of fennel and 2 thinly sliced shallots.
 Lastly, add 1 navel orange and 1 grapefruit, both peeled and sliced into rounds.

 - Make the dressing.
-Combine 1/4 cup extra virgin olive oil, the juice of one lemon, 2 minced garlic cloves, 1 teaspoon each of sumac and dried oregano, and some kosher salt and black pepper in a measuring jug and stir/whisk to combine.
+To a liquid measuring cup, combine 1/4 cup extra virgin olive oil, the juice of one lemon, 2 minced garlic cloves, 1 teaspoon each of sumac and dried oregano, and some kosher salt and black pepper.
+Whisk to combine.

 - Drizzle the dressing over the salad, toss very gently, and serve.

 A good, sharp paring knife is the tool you need to peel oranges and grapefruit.
-For this recipe, I don’t recommend trying to peel the fruit with your hands, as this can sometimes break apart the fruit’s flesh.
-Since we need round slices, the flesh of the orange and grapefruit need to be whole and undamaged.
+I don’t recommend peeling the fruit with your hands, as this can sometimes break apart the fruit’s flesh.
+Since we need round slices, the flesh of the orange and grapefruit should be undamaged.
 Here’s how to peel an orange:

 - Start by cutting a bit off the top of the fruit (where the stem would be) with a sharp knife to create a flat surface.
 Do the same on the opposite side of the orange or grapefruit.